ventojs/webstorm-vento/README.md

 >
 > * You can use IntelliJ Community or Ultimate edition for development.
 > * Installing the built plugin in Webstorm works.
-> * Targeting Webstorm at build and testing time is not yet working.
+> * The plugin is tested with Webstorm 2025.x.x and IntelliJ IDEA Ultimate 2025.x.x.

 ## Installation